eradiate/eradiate/docs/rst/user_guide/data/srf.rst

 Spectral response function
 ==========================

-.. warning:: This content is outdated.

 A spectral response function data set provide the spectral response of a given instrument on a specific platform and in a specific spectral band.

 Data sets access
 ----------------

-All spectral response function data sets required by Eradiate are available within Eradiate using :meth:`eradiate.data.open`.
+All spectral response function data sets required by Eradiate are managed by Eradiate's global data store.
+Refer to the :ref:`sec-user_guide-data-intro` page for further details.

 .. _sec-user_guide-data-srf-naming_convention: